 This perfect masterpiece of Tom Yung Goong noodles at P’Aor is the perfect balance of hot and sour, fire and spice.
 It will satisfy cravings you don’t know you have.
 And, yet, it will leave you hungering for more.
 Go now.
 Order this.
 It will be the best $2 you ever spend.
 You’re welcome.

 18. Gelato, Italy

-It’s pretty much impossible to find bad gelato in Italy, but the best scoop I ever had was the roasted fig and cheesecake gelato from Gelateria Vernazza in Vernazza, one of the cities of the Cinque Terre.
+It’s pretty much impossible to find bad gelato in Italy.
+But, the best scoop I ever had was the roasted fig and cheesecake gelato from Gelateria Vernazza in Vernazza, one of the cities of the Cinque Terre.
 The Cinque Terre wasn’t my favorite area, but the gelato saved the day.
-I make it a rule to have gelato at least three times a day when I visit Italy.
+Of course, I make it a rule to have gelato at least three times a day when I visit Italy.
 Gelato is at the top of my list for food around the world that’s worth traveling for.

 What is your favorite food around the world?
 Let me know in the comments below!